 Seeing a Doctor for Rectal Bleeding

 If you experience rectal bleeding it is important that you schedule an appointment with a medical professional to ensure that you are properly evaluated and treated.
 While the sight of blood is always alarming, the cause of rectal bleeding typically is not representative of a severe medical issue so don’t stress if this bleeding occurs.
 Also, many people have commented that they are embarrassed by this occurrence of blood and don’t feel comfortable discussing this even with their doctor.
-As a gastroenterologist, I can ensure you that we completely understand that some symptoms are difficult to discuss even with your doctor.
+As a gastroenterologist in Plano, I can ensure you that we completely understand that some symptoms are difficult to discuss even with your doctor.
 Don’t let something like embarrassment prevent you from getting rectal bleeding or any health event evaluated.

 When preparing to see a physician there are a few things that I would recommend that you do to assist your doctor in their evaluation.